Our Mission: To Increase Awareness of Narcissistic Abuse and Provide a Voice For Those Affected

 The why... abridged

-When one becomes mindful and looks back, where to begin…
+When one becomes mindful and looks back, there is so much, where to begin…

 One may not be able to identify the exact date when, within their mind, an uneasiness was felt, that something was not exactly right.
 A contrary feeling to, as a child, your belief that you are loved and in a safe place.
 Though, at times, the uneasy feeling crept center stage and you questioned, perhaps, actions did not always bear out the spoken words.
 Reinforced by certain words coming across as a cutting or sarcastic comment, which, unknowingly to yourself, was calculatingly undermining your self-esteem and self-confidence.
 I certainly never believed, on more than one occasion, that I ever truly measured up.
 In my years, the early ones to my mid-forties, I trusted that I grew up in a loving home, a close-knit family that was looking out for one another.
 Well, that is what I was taught and, thus, led to believe.
 On the contrary, there were many occasions where that loyalty did not come through in my mother’s actions.
 Later in life, it also became clear that neither of my siblings would be true to their word.
 Actions do speak louder than words, and their actions were screaming at me.
 However, I was deaf to it all, as I continued to believe we were a family looking out for one another.
 All that was needed was more discussion, one more thing and it will all be understood.
 That old saying, “I wish I knew then what I know now” becomes 20/20 easy target hindsight.